 4 Steps Toward Financial Wellness

-by Gabby Struve, graduate student intern
+by Gabby Struve, LMHCA

 What is your initial reaction when you hear or read the words money, personal finances, and financial wellness?
 As a therapist, I often watch the bodies of my clients tense up as stress and anxiety washes over them whenever I ask about their relationship with money.
 The American Psychological Association’s latest Stress in America survey found that 72% of Americans reported feeling stressed about money at some point in the prior month.
 When every decision you make involves money, it makes sense that financial stress is one of the leading causes of stress in today’s world.